IzzleNizzle/izzlenizzle.github.io/blog/entries/2025-12-15 -- My Choice Visual Studio Code Extensions.md

 Context for right click menu on directories.
 Allows you to open a directory in a new instance of VSC.

 `dsznajder.es7-react-js-snippets`
 React snippets.
-With AI tools today, i use this less than ever.
+With AI tools today, I use this less than ever.

 `github.copilot
 github.copilot-chat`